KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/1D-Consolidation_all_stages/README.md

 The test asserts that the vertical distribution of pressure matches the given Terzaghi solution at all nodes at the end of every stage.

 ## Bibliography
-Verruit, A., 2001.
-Soil Mechanics.
+Verruijt, A., 2001.
+[Soil Mechanics](https://ocw.tudelft.nl/wp-content/uploads/SoilMechBook.pdf).
 Delft University of Technology.